Major Players: Independent circuit (2022–present)

 At Game Changer Wrestling's Welcome to Heartbreak event in Los Angeles, Myers and Cardona reunited alongside Chelsea Green as "The Major Players," losing to X-Pac and Joey Janela in the main event.

-Impact Wrestling (2022–present)
+Impact Wrestling (2022–2023)

 On April 15, 2022 episode of Impact Wrestling, Myers, Cardona and Green attacked W. Morrissey during an in-ring promo, with Morrissey going through a table.
 Later in the show, Green gave Mickie James a cheap shot and then knocked her down with Myers and Cardona’s help.

 Other media

 On August 23, 2018, Cardona and Myers started The Major Wrestling Figure Podcast.
 In the podcast, they talk about one of their favorite hobbies, collecting wrestling figures, and other topics relating to professional wrestling and action figures.